hexa-decim8/microdot/README.md

 you've made a 2cm dot, or a literal piece of dust, your options will be a little different.

 Historically, stamps have been a popular way of hiding microdots.
 In the good old days, people used to do all kinds of things to stamps in order to hide both information and drugs.
 In the case of microdots, placing one under a stamp, fixing the stamp to an envelope, and mailing it to a recipient who has been told ahead of time that the stamp conceals a microdot was an effective way of moving illicit information from one place to another using the mail system.

 This was convenient in pre-internet days, but could still be used as an alternate method of data transfer for more modern information.

-# Hybrid analog/digital microdot schemes
+# Hybrid Analog/Digital Microdot Schemes
 Digital microdots haven't been much explored because of other digital options that are often much more efficient in data obfuscation than image minaturization.
 On the other hand, an overlooked method of data transfer is a spy's best friend.
 So what are the options?